Photo credit: Nick Ilott

 2021 – Popshot Quarterly Magazine feature, poem ‘Dirty washing’

-2021 – ‘How do clothes define us?’ art and music exhibition, The Bank Arts Centre
+2021 – ‘How do clothes define us?’ art and music exhibition, The Bank Arts Centre, Eye

 2021 – ‘The Canvas Project’ exhibition, Tebbs Gallery, London

-2021 – ‘Elemental’ art, music and poetry environmental exhibition, Aldeburgh Gallery
+2021 – ‘Elemental’ art, music and poetry environmental exhibition, Aldeburgh Gallery, Aldeburgh

 2021 – The Rialto feature, edited by Degna Stone, poem ‘Patellofemale Syndrome’